ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

     File : `config/config.yaml`
     ```
     # How to connect to JIRA?
-    jira_url: https://jira.abc.com # the url on your jira instance
+    jira_url: https://jira.abc.com # the url of your jira instance
     jira_token_env_varname: jira_token
     # jira_token_env_varname: for this code to execute, it requires your personal Jira token configured and set in the environment variable.
     # The 'jira_token_env_varname' config setting should have the name of the name of the environment variable in which your personal Jira token resides.